 This evergreen fruit bearer hails from the family of Sapotaceae in the genus of Manilkara with a calorie rich, easy-to-digest fruit.
 The sapodilla fruit is sand colored with a skin similar to a kiwi but without the fuzz.
 The interior pulp is of young sapodilla fruit is white with a heavy concentration of sticky latex, called saponin.
 The saponin abates as the fruit ripens and the flesh subsequently turns brown.
 The inside of the fruit contains three to 10 inedible seeds at the center.

 A good reason to grow a sapodilla tree is its excellent source of nutrition within the fruit, which is composed of fructose and sucrose and is rich in calories.
 The fruit also contains vitamins such as vitamin C and A, folate, niacin and pantothenic acid and minerals like potassium, copper, and iron.
 It is rich in antioxidant tannins too and purported to be useful as an anti-inflammatory and a virus, “bad” bacteria and parasite fighter.
 Sapodilla fruit has also been used as an anti-diarrheal, hemostatic, and hemorrhoid aid.

 Care for Sapodilla Trees

 As mentioned, the fruit tree is tolerant of most conditions but prefers a sunny, warm, and frost free location in most any type of soil with good drainage.

-Additional care for sapodilla trees advises fertilizing the young trees with -8% nitrogen, 2-4% phosphoric acid and 6-8% potash every 2 or 3 months with ¼ pound and increasing gradually to 1 pound.
+Additional care for sapodilla trees advises fertilizing the young trees with -8% nitrogen, 2-4% phosphoric acid and 6-8% potash every two or three months with ¼ pound and increasing gradually to 1 pound.
 After the first year, two or three application a year is plenty.

 Not only are sapodilla trees tolerant of drought conditions, but they can take soil salinity.
 They need very little pruning and are mostly pest resistant.